Barredtail corydoras

-The barredtail corydoras or Cochu's catfish (Corydoras cochui) is a tropical freshwater fish belonging to the Corydoradinae sub-family of the family Callichthyidae.
-It originates in inland waters in South America, and is found in the Upper Araguaia River basin in Brazil.
+The barredtail corydoras (Hoplisoma cochui), or Cochu's catfish, is a species of freshwater ray-finned fish belonging to the subfamily Corydoradinae, the corys, of the family Callichthyidae, the armored catfishes.
+This species is found in the Upper Araguaia River basin and in the Xingu River in Brazil.
 In the system of "C-Numbers" developed by the German fishkeeping magazine DATZ to identify undescribed species of Corydoras in the aquarium hobby, this fish had been assigned number "C22" until it was correctly identified.

-The fish will grow in length up to 1 inches (2.5 centimeters).
-It lives in a tropical climate in water with a 6.0 - 8.0 pH, a water hardness of 2 – 25 dGH, and a temperature of 79 °F. It feeds on worms, benthic crustaceans, insects, and plant matter.
-It lays eggs in dense vegetation and adults do not guard the eggs.

-The barredtail corydoras is of commercial importance in the aquarium trade industry.

-The fish is named in honor of tropical fish importer Ferdinand "Fred" Cochu of the Paramount Aquarium, who collected the type species.
+The barredtail corydoras has a specific name that honors the tropical fish importer Ferdinand "Fred" Cochu of the Paramount Aquarium, who collected the type species.